top of page

 Human rights campaigner Yasmine Mohammed advocates for the rights of women living within Muslim majority countries, as well as those who struggle under religious fundamentalism in general.

-She is the founder of Free Hearts Free Minds, an organization that provides mental health support for members of the LGBT community and freethinkers living within Muslim majority countries- where both 'crimes' can be punished by execution.
+She is the founder and President of Free Hearts Free Minds, a nonprofit charity that provides mental health support for members of the LGBT community and freethinkers living within Muslim majority countries- where both 'crimes' can be punished by execution.

-She is also the host of podcast Forgotten Feminists- where she has conversations with inspirational women from restrictive religious backgrounds who have fought and who have overcome.
-There are countless women who have survived insurmountable odds, overcoming the most vicious of obstacles, and whose names you will not recognize.
-They are the unsung heroes.
-The warriors hidden in the shadows.
-They are the Forgotten Feminists.
+She is also the host of the Yasmine Mohammed Podcast where she predominantly has conversations with inspirational women from restrictive religious backgrounds who have fought and who have overcome.

-Yasmine works with the Ayaan Hirsi Ali Foundation as an Advisor and is on the Board of Directors for Humanist Global Charity and for Atheists for Liberty.
-As well, she's a member of the Center for Inquiry (CFI) Speaker’s Bureau and of the CLARITy Coalition.
+Yasmine is a co-Founder and co-Director of the CLARITy Coalition.
+She is also on the Board of Directors for Humanist Global Charity and for Atheists for Liberty.
+As well, she's a member of the Center for Inquiry (CFI) Speaker’s Bureau.

-She has spoken in Canadian parliament on M103 and ‘Islamophobia’ and has been featured in many mainstream media publications such as: CNN, CBC, BBC, ABC Australia, Al Jazeera, New York Times, Charlie Hebdo, Le Point, The Jerusalem Post, and many others.
+She has spoken in Canadian parliament on M103 and ‘Islamophobia’ and has been featured in many mainstream media publications such as: People Magazine, CNN, CBC, BBC, NPR, ABC Australia, Al Jazeera, New York Times, Charlie Hebdo, Le Point, The Jerusalem Post, and many others.

 Yasmine has spoken in Ivy League universities such as Harvard, Stanford, MIT, and Dartmouth and for many organizations including: The Freedom From Religion Foundation, Ayaan Hirsi Ali Foundation, Ayn Rand Institute, and Think Inc.